carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 but we can try the [Pavian demo WebSite](https://fbreitwieser.shinyapps.io/pavian/) to visualize our results.

-First we need to download the files needed as inputs in pavian:
+First we need to download the files needed as inputs in Pavian:
 `JC1ASEDIMENT120627_kraken.report` and `JP4DASH2120627WATERAMPRESIZED_kraken.report`.
-This files corresponds to our kraken reports.
+This files corresponds to our Kraken reports.
 Again in our local machine lets use `scp` command.
 ~~~
 $ scp dcuser@ec2-3-235-238-92.compute-1.amazonaws.com:~/dc_workshop/report/*report .
 ~~~